JeffGregorio/LibAG/README.md

 ## 3 Peripheral Drivers: Basic Usage
 ### 3.1 Timers in PWM and CTC Modes

 In this example, Timer 0 gives us a 16kHz sample rate to render a low-frequency sawtooth wave.
+Timer 2 provides a PWM output at 62.5kHz.

 ```C
 #include "Timer.h"